giovannigarifo/bigdata/README.md

+A [comprehensive wiki](https://github.com/giovannigarifo/bigdata/wiki) with theory summaries and code snippets is available at this [link](https://github.com/giovannigarifo/bigdata/wiki).
+It can be used as a reference guide at the exam.

 # bigdata

-Repository that contains all the projects developed during the laboratories of the BigData course of the Politecnico di Torino.
-In the wiki section you can find summaries of the lectures, cheatsheets and code samples.
+Repository that contains all the projects developed during the laboratories of the "Big Data: Architectures and Data Analytics" course of the Politecnico di Torino.
+In the [wiki section](https://github.com/giovannigarifo/bigdata/wiki) you can find summaries of the lectures, cheatsheets and code samples.

-## create new project in intellij
+## How to create a new project in IntelliJ starting from the sources

 create a new project from source, import the libraries trough the "project structure" menu: the libraries are in the `labs/lib` folder